zehranurozbay/zehranurozbay.github.io/_pages/cv.md

 * Asymptotic Analysis
 * Applied Mathematics I
 * Numerical Solutions of Ordinary Differential Equations
+  * Our lecturer, Prof. Dr. Şennur Somalı, made coffee for us with her own hands in this course.
+It is one of the lessons I can never forget.
 * Complex Calculus
 * Partial Differential Equations
 * Numerical Analysis II